jamesdhope/blog/_posts/2023-11-08-contrastive-perplexity-rag-filter.markdown

     - rag
 ---

-Contrastive perplexity has been proposed as an approach to reduce irrelevant context in the post retrieval stage of a RAG application.
+Contrastive perplexity has been proposed as an approach to reduce irrelevant context in the post retrieval stage of a RAG application as well as suppress context to reduce token count.
 Contrastive perplexity evaluates how well the model can distinguish between different embedded passages contained within the search results and the original user query.
 The lower the contrastive perplexity score the more relevant the passage, and passages with a higher contrastive perplexity score can be disregarded.

 The pseudo-mathematical approach is as follows: